Adopt

 Here's what the humans have to say about me:

 Winnie is a very sweet and lovable cat.
 She loves attention.
-Winnie will try to pick a fight with other cats.
+Winnie does need extra time to do slow introductions to other cats.
+She will hiss and growl at first, but given time, Winnie will be fine with other cats around her.
 She has not been around dogs or children.
 She is currently eating Purina ONE Sensitive Skin & Stomach dry food.
 She loves any wet food offered to her.
 Will you give this gorgeous marbled tabby a chance at her forever home?

 Rescue